Agilent Technologies

 Agilent Technologies, Inc. is an American global company headquartered in Santa Clara, California, that provides instruments, software, services, and consumables for laboratories.
 Agilent was established in 1999 as a spin-off from Hewlett-Packard.
-The resulting IPO of Agilent stock was the largest in the history of Silicon Valley at the time.
+The resulting initial public offering of Agilent stock was the largest in the history of Silicon Valley at the time.

 From 1999 to 2014, the company produced optics (LED, laser), semiconductors, EDA software and test and measurement equipment for electronics; that division was spun off to form Keysight.
 Since then, the company has continued to expand into pharmaceutical, diagnostics & clinical, and academia & government (research) markets.

 History

 In 1965, Hewlett-Packard branched out into scientific equipment by acquiring F&M Scientific, maker of gas chromatographs.
 Agilent Technologies was created in 1999 as a spin-off of several business units of Hewlett-Packard including test & measurement, optics, instrumentation and chemical analysis, electronic components, and medical equipment product lines.
 (Note: Year of establishment: at least one alternative source (Fordahl 2005) places the start year for Agilent as 2000.)
 The split was predicated on the difficulty of growing HP's revenue stream and on the competitive vigor of smaller, more agile competitors.

 The company's launch slogan was "Innovating the HP Way", which capitalized on the strong HP corporate culture called The HP Way.
 The starburst logo was selected to reflect "a burst of insight" (or "spark of insight") and the name "Agilent" aimed to invoke the notion of agility as a trait of the new firm.
 The Agilent spin-off was accompanied by an initial public offering which raised $2.1 billion, setting a record at the time.